 Though treating leukemia is a tough and complex battle, modern medicine has prevailed with several promising treatments (success rates that continue to soar).
 Read on for a comprehensive overview of leukemia, why it’s such a daunting diagnosis, and to discover the best alternative treatment options for fighting against the disease.

 What Causes Leukemia?

-To better understand what causes leukemia, it’s important to know that blood in the human body is comprised of three types of cells:
+To better understand what causes leukemia, it’s important to know that blood cells in the human body are comprised of three types of cells:

 - Red blood cells that carry oxygen

 - White blood cells that fight against infection